justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 Note:

-- `-D`: Set one Hadoop configuration property at a time
+- `-D` sets one Hadoop configuration property at a time.
-- `-files`: Specify a comma-separated list of files (no spaces) to be copied to the cluster
+- `-files` specifies a comma-separated list of files (no spaces) to be copied to the cluster.
 - `-D` and `-files` are generic options.
 They must appear before streaming-specific options such as `-input`, `-output`, `-mapper`, and `-reducer`.
-- `\`: Tell the shell this command continues on the next line.
+- `\` at the end of each line tells the shell this command continues on the next line.
 Without it, pressing Enter would execute the command immediately.

 <br>